Want to learn new ways to make extra money?

 It turns out there are a lot of ways your dog can help you earn money.
 Some of them are surprisingly easy, and most of them provide adventure and extra quality time for you and your pup.

-7 Pet-Friendly Ways To Make Money Off Your Dog
+7 Pet-Friendly Ways To Make Money with Your Dog

 1. Take a walk